-If you are in a debugging session, stop debugging (Shift + F5).
+If you're in a debugging session, stop debugging (Debug > Stop Debugging or Shift+F5).

 If IntelliTrace is enabled and you collect both IntelliTrace events and call information, Edit and Continue is disabled.
 For more information, see IntelliTrace.